htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     to be supplied by the job.
 Each entry in this list will be of the form ``TAG1[,TAG2[,...]]=/path/to/plugin`` were `TAG` values are URL prefixes like `HTTP`, and ``/path/to/plugin`` is the path that the transfer plugin is to be transferred from.
-    The files mentioned in this list will be transferred to the job sandbox for any of
+    The files mentioned in this list will be transferred to the job sandbox before any file transfer plugins are invoked.
+A transfer plugin supplied in this will way will be used even if the execute node has a file transfer plugin installed that handles that URL prefix.

 ``TransferQueued``
     A boolean value that indicates whether the job is currently waiting